carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 ...
 ```

 I would recommend not to tinker with the original package.
-Hence, let's change the Package version.
+Hence, let's change the package version.
 Lets change it from 1.0.0 to 2.0.0.
-Specifically, change the `spec.Version` and `metadata.labels.name`.
-Now, apply this Package in the cluster so that it will be available for install.
+Specifically, update in the `spec.version` and `metadata.name`.
+Now, apply this package in the cluster so that it will be available for install.

 ```bash
 $ kubectl apply -f copy-simple-app-package.yaml
 package.data.packaging.carvel.dev/simple-app.corp.com.2.0.0 created
 ```

-Now, if we will see list of available Packages, we can see our locally created Package as well.
+Now, if we will see list of available packages, we can see our locally created package as well.

 ```bash
 $ kctrl package available list --summary=false